davidgraeff/Android-NetPowerctrl/README.md

 This way you can for instance switch on lights if your mobile gets in range of your wifi network.

 ### Building
-To compile, you need the [Android SDK](http://developer.android.com/sdk).
+To compile, you need the [Android SDK](http://developer.android.com/sdk) and [Android Studio](http://developer.android.com/sdk/installing/studio.html).
+This project is not for the eclipse based SDK!

 ### Authors
 * david.graeff(at)web_de